Severance Agreements

 Employers are not legally required to have a severance policy.
 However, if an employer does have a severance plan, then it must pay any employee who meets its eligibility requirements.
 Often, this can include having worked for a company for a minimum number of years and losing your job through no fault of your own.
 It also can include other requirements, such as staying with the company through a transition period such as until a merger has been completed or until you have finished training your replacement.

 Most, but not all, severance policies require employees to sign a separation agreement in which they agree to give up any legal claims they have against the employer by signing a release.
 They also typically require employees to agree to keep the terms of the severance agreement confidential, and not to disparage the employer.
+But see article: Non-Disparagement Clause Cannot Prevent Employee From Discussing Discrimination.

 In addition to severance policies and plans, an employer must pay you severance if you meet the requirements to receive severance under your employment contract.
 While many employees do not have individual contracts, let alone severance provisions in them, it is not unusual for top executives and managers to negotiate termination pay provisions into their contracts.

-Further, for certain mass layoffs and plant closings, New Jersey's WARN Act requires employers to provide 90 days advance notice to employees before they lose their jobs, and to pay them at least one week of severance per year of service.
+Further, for certain mass layoffs and plant closings, the New Jersey WARN Act requires employers to provide 90 days advance notice to employees before they lose their jobs, and to pay them at least one week of severance per year of service.
 For more information, please see our article: New Severance Entitlement to New Jersey Employees Subject to Mass Layoffs.

 Have an Employment Lawyer Review Your Severance Offer